To use the AdWords API, you must request and be granted access as described below.

 We strongly encourage you to keep this information up to date even beyond the application process to allow us to send you important service announcements.

 In order to ensure that the tool or software application you propose to use with the AdWords API is in compliance with our Terms and Conditions (T&C) and Required Minimum Functionality (RMF) (if applicable), we will contact you shortly after you submit your application to request additional information (see Step 2b below).
+If your company manages AdWords accounts for clients, please note that you must be in compliance with our Third Party Policy to gain access to the AdWords API.

 We currently estimate that we will initially contact you within one week of the date you submitted your application.
 In the meantime, you can try out the API with test accounts.